Delaware Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.

-Delaware has no single statewide "100% disabled = zero property tax" law — it has two separate pieces, plus municipal taxes that neither one touches.
+Delaware has no single statewide "100% disabled = zero property tax" law — it has two separate legal layers, plus municipal taxes that neither one touches.
 Read this before you assume your whole bill disappears.
 (1) A statewide Disabled Veterans School Tax Credit wipes out 100% of your non-vocational school district property tax on your home — that is usually the biggest line on a Delaware tax bill, and it is real, but it is only the school portion.
-(2) Your county tax is a separate exemption that each county decides on its own: New Castle County adopted a full county-property-tax exemption for 100% disabled veterans, while Kent and Sussex counties should be confirmed directly.
+(2) Your county tax is a separate exemption granted by each county's own ordinance, not by a state statute — two attempts to write it into state law (House Bill 265 and House Bill 12) both died in committee and never passed.
+Instead, all three counties acted on their own: New Castle (Ordinance 22-043), Kent (County Code Ch.
+191, Art.
+IX), and Sussex (Ordinance 2811) have each adopted a full county-tax exemption for the same veterans who qualify for the state school credit — and in all three, your one state school-credit application also serves as your county application, so you do not file twice.
 (3) If you live inside an incorporated town or city, that municipal tax is a third bill that neither program covers.
-So the honest answer is "most of it, if you stack the school credit and your county's exemption," not "all of it, automatically."
-Apply for each piece separately, and apply by April 30 for the school credit.Sources Dept. of Finance · New Castle County
+So the honest answer is "yes, both the school and county lines disappear once you qualify, in every county" — municipal tax is the one piece that never does.
+File the one application by April 30, then check your next bill to confirm both lines dropped.Sources Dept. of Finance · New Castle County · Kent County Code · Sussex County

 In this section